NEW Rx Mail Delivery Program for Patients

--Dourina Peterson, Executive Director of Chesapeake Care Clinic
+-Dourina Petersen, Executive Director of Chesapeake Care Clinic

 "For me it has been an amazing experience – I have not had to come out at all during the pandemic because of having the medications delivered.
 I’ve avoided going around in circles to pick up medications because they are going directly to me.
 I would recommend medication delivery to other patients as well."